 Biology Learning Community (Noehren Hall): (New for fall 2014)

 Our biology students are the next generation of scientists, researchers, health professionals, teachers and leaders.
-The Department of Biology has a unique program that offers students the opportunity to study a vast assortment of subjects: prairie plants and animals; ecology; biotechnology; the effects of herbicides and pesticides on human health; genetic diversity in various organisms; plant and animal morphology; animal and plant diseases; and aquatic toxicology.
-And these are but a sample!
+The Department of Biology has a unique program that offers students the opportunity to study a vast assortment of subjects: prairie plants and animals; ecology; biotechnology; the effects of herbicides and pesticides on human health; genetic diversity in various organisms; plant and animal morphology; animal and plant diseases; aquatic toxicology and more.
 Students are mentored by award winning teaching faculty who are also nationally and internationally known for their scholarship.

 SIX Choices for non-academic Living Learning Communities:

-Springboard Learning Community (Bender, Campbell, Dancer, Hagemann, Lawther, and Noehren Halls):
+Springboard Learning Community (Campbell, Dancer, Hagemann, Lawther, and Noehren Halls):